schrockwell/bodyguard/README.md

 Bodyguard protects the context boundaries of your application. 💪

 Version 2.0 was built from the ground-up to integrate nicely with Phoenix contexts.
-Authorization callbacks are implemented directly in contexts, so permissions can be checked from controllers, views, sockets, tests, and even other contexts.
+Authorization callbacks can be implemented directly in contexts, so permissions can be checked from controllers, views, sockets, tests, and even other contexts.

 To promote reuse and DRY up repetitive configuration, authorization can be constructed and executed in a composable way with `Bodyguard.Action`.